-Different people will have different risk levels during the same exposure event, based on a variety of personal factors (eg whether they have been exposed previously).
-'Low risk' for one person might be 'high risk' for someone else.
+Different people will have different individual risk levels during the same exposure event, based on a variety of personal factors, including whether they have been exposed previously.
+If an assessment of 'low risk' is made, it is important to also explain that it is in the context of cumulative exposures over a lifetime - it is not suggesting that a one-off exposure is harmless.